hrliangmath/hrliangmath.github.io/_news/Eigenvarieties study group.md

 related_posts: false
 ---

 Learning from people is of so much fun.
-So, one more (online) study group: eigenvarieties.
+So, I'm organizing one more (online) study group: eigenvarieties.